FatihKoz/DisposableSpecial/README.md

 * Notam Management airport dropdown does not select already assigned/saved airport!
 Therefore still using old logic and not switched to ajax search.

 ## Release / Update Notes

+15.NOV.24

+* Turkish language support _Requires latest dev as of 15.NOV.24_
+* Fixed new user discord notification

 24.SEP.24